-The Dashboard link appears as the left-most item of the user bar and links to the other private pages of the user’s personal site appear next.
+The Dashboard link appears as the left-most item of the user bar.
+Links to the other private pages of the user’s personal site appear next.
 You can click on these links from anywhere in the portal to access your virtual private workspace.
 Also, the My Sites link is moved to the user bar, where it’s renamed to Go to.
 Instead of simply allowing the user to navigate to one of the sites he or she belongs to, the Go to menu provides access to the Sites portlet.
 This means that Social Office users can not only use the Go to menu to navigate to sites they belong to but they can also search for sites, filter the sites in the list (All Sites, My Sites, My Favorites), add sites to their favorites list, access the Sites Directory, and access the Add Site wizard.

 The My Account icon is also moved from the Dockbar to the user bar.
 When you click on your name or profile picture in the user bar, four options appear:

 - My Profile: takes you to your public Profile page.
 The Profile page is the public home page of a Social Office user’s personal site.